metacurrency/ceptr-org/whitepapers/Holochains.md

 (Give a concrete example)

-## Absolute frame
-It seems the real world doesn't work that way, why should the computing world.
-General Relativity published 100 years ago.
-We understand that the sequence and perception of events are relative to the vantage point of the viewer.

-## Universal Sequence
-A universal sequence of events for a global  is somewhere between impossible and extremely difficult to implement, but recording a sequence of events from a particular vantage point is rather trivial.
-Blockchain addresses this sequencing by the having people do busy work which takes a fairly predictable amount of time to produce.
-But if you don't untether information from it's source, your don't need a universal sequence of events, you just need universal access to data which can be tracked back to non-repudiable, verifiable sources.

-the Alternative, data strongly correlated to its source/originating vantage point. signed cryptographic data origination, on individualized chains, published to a DHT, with shared validation rules.

 Let's check this...
 If you want to retrieve a chunk of data from this DHT, what assurance do you have of the accuracy and veracity of the data.